JaqiKal/pixavibe-api/README.md

 ### Testing

-Information on how the project is tested, including tools and methodologies.
+For information on how the project is tested, please refer to the [pixavibe repository, TESTING.md](https://github.com/JaqiKal/pixavibe/blob/main/TESTING.md)

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*